Nettipattom

 Each bubble depicts pancha-bhoothas, thrimoorthies, navagrahas, ashta-vasus, saptarishis, moola-ganapathi etc. It is widely used on auspicious occasions since its believed that Nettipattam brings prosperity, peace and blessings.
 There are different types of Nettipattam like Chooralpoli, Nagapadam, Vendod, etc. Nettipattam are mainly of three types—chooralpoli, nagapadam and vandodu.

-Behind the name
+Etymology

-The word 'Nettipattam' (alternative spelling 'Nettipattom') originated from Malayalam Language.
-It's a combination of two words, wherein 'Netti' means forehead and 'Pattom' means a band.
+'Nettipattam' is a combination of two Malayali words: 'Netti' (forehead) and 'Pattom' (band).

 History

 According to the legend, in Hindu mythology, Lord Brahma was the first divinity to design a forehead Ornament for Lord Indra's war elephant, the Airavata.

 Production

 Nettipattom is mostly made in Thrissur.
 Thrippunithura is another place where it is made.
 It is made by stitching metals balls in special shapes into cotton and jute sacks.
 Mostly it is made in Copper.
 Brass is also used although rarely.
 Be it copper or brass, it is later painted with gold for the yellow shine.

 Nettipattom is a complex ornament.
 It has 11 objects in the shape of half moon, a pointed object called Koomban kinnam, 2 round ones, 37 half balls, 40 full balls, 1 kalanji and 5000 small bubbles inside it.